Aircraft and missions from RAF Langham

 Heritage Emergency Lottery Fund

-“We are extremely grateful for the assistance we have received this year in the way of emergency funding, which has enabled us to open and make some key improvements so that we could continue to operate in the face of formidable restrictions imposed due to Covid-19”
+“We are extremely grateful for the assistance we have received over the last couple of years in the way of emergency funding, which has enabled us to open and make some key improvements so that we could continue to operate in the face of formidable restrictions imposed due to Covid-19”

 Come and see us and experience what life was like at RAF Langham

 / Walk in the footsteps of the service men and women who were stationed at Langham during and after World War 2 and hear stories of their bravery and sacrifice.